+This Offer Supplement contains the final terms of the Third Tranche Bonds and must be read in conjunction with the Prospectus.
+Full information on the Company and this Offer are only available on the basis of the combination of this Offer Supplement, the Prospectus, and all other Bond Agreements.
 All disclosures, reports, and filings of the Company and submitted to the SEC, PSE, and the PDEx pursuant to the Revised Corporation Code, the Securities Regulation Code, and the Revised Disclosure Rules of the PSE and the Disclosure Rules of the PDEx ("Company Disclosures"), and information contained in the Prospectus are deemed incorporated by reference in this Offer Supplement.
-Copies of the Company Disclosures may be viewed at the website of the Company at: https://aboitizpower.com/wp-content/uploads/AboitizPower-Registration-Statement-for-the-First-Tranche-of-Bonds.pdf.
+Copies of the Company viewed website Disclosures may be at the of the Company at: https://aboitizpower.com/investors/disclosures.
 Investors should review all information contained in the Prospectus, this Offer Supplement, and the Company Disclosures.

-AboitizPower confirms that this Offer Supplement contains all material information relating to the Company, its Subsidiaries and Affiliates, as well as all material information on the issue, offering of, and the Second Tranche Bonds as may be required by Applicable Law.
+AboitizPower confirms that this Offer Supplement contains all material information relating to the Company, its Subsidiaries and Affiliates, as well as all material information on the issue, offering of, and the Third Tranche Bonds as may be required by Applicable Law.
 No facts have been omitted that would make any statement in this Offer Supplement misleading in any material respect.
 AboitizPower confirms that it has made all reasonable inquiries with respect to any information, data and analysis provided to it by its advisors and consultants or which is otherwise publicly available for inclusion into this Offer Supplement.
 AboitizPower, however, has not independently verified any or all such publicly available information, data or analysis.

 The prices of securities can and do fluctuate.
 Any individual security may experience upward or downward movements, and may lose all or part of its value over time.
 The future performance of a security may defy the trends of its past performance, and there may be a significant difference between the buying price and the selling price of any security.
 As such, there is an inherent risk that losses may be incurred, rather than profit made, as a result of buying and selling securities.
-Thus, an investment in the Second Tranche Bonds described in this Offer Supplement involves a certain degree of risk.
+Thus, an investment in the Third Tranche Bonds described in this Offer Supplement involves a certain degree of risk.

-In deciding whether to invest in the Second Tranche Bonds, a prospective purchaser of the Second Tranche Bonds (a "Prospective Bondholder") should, therefore, carefully consider all the information contained in this Offer Supplement, including but not limited to, several factors inherent to the Company, which includes significant competition, exposure to risks relating to the performance of the economies of other countries, and other risks relating to customer default (detailed in "Risk Factors and Other Considerations" section on page [35] of this Offer Supplement), and those risks relevant to the Philippines vis-à-vis risks inherent to the Second Tranche Bonds.
+In deciding whether to invest in the Third Tranche Bonds, a prospective purchaser of the Third Tranche Bonds (a "Prospective Bondholder") should, therefore, carefully consider all the information contained in this Offer Supplement, including but not limited to, several factors inherent to the Company, which includes significant competition, exposure to risks relating to the performance of the economies of other countries, and other risks relating to customer default (detailed in "Risk Factors and Other Considerations" section on page [•] of this Offer Supplement), and those risks relevant to the Philippines vis-à-vis risks inherent to the Third Tranche Bonds.